nicktaras/alexa-arduino-light-control-ai/README.md

 ## Application Flow of hardware and software components

-This diagram illustrates the technology parts needed to replicate this project, also providing and overview of the applications data flow.
+This diagram illustrates the technology parts needed to replicate this project, also providing and overview of the applications system flow.

 - Alexa device (Echo Dot, or another Alexa enabled hardware device)
 - Alexa Led Test skill (this is the skill created to understand the intents and slot in this demo)